Sit-On-Top vs. Sit-Inside Kayaks

 Although there are some major differences between sit-inside and sit-on-top kayaks, they share many of the same parts.
 The top of the kayak is called the deck.
 The bottom is the hull.
 The front is the bow and the back is the stern.
 On top of the deck you'll often have deck lines or bungees.

 Both sit-on-top and sit-inside kayaks have seats and some form of foot support, like the foot wells in this sit-on-top kayak.
 There are also foot pedals which slide on the track to adjust for different sized paddlers.
 Foot wells are convenient, but if you're going to be spending a full day on the water, you'll want to use foot pedals.
-They're a lot more comfortable and you get a lot more support from.
+They're a lot more comfortable and you get a lot more support from them.
 The best kayaks will also have a built-in back rest, which makes sitting in a kayak a lot more comfortable.

 The biggest difference between the two types of kayaks is that sit-insides are enclosed.
 There is an area called the cockpit where you sit.
 Around the cockpit is a cockpit rim where you can attach a spray skirt to keep water out.
-Inside the cockpit you will find a seat and foot-pedals that you can adjust according to you leg length.
+Inside the cockpit you will find a seat and foot-pedals that you can adjust according to your leg length.

 With hundreds of options out there, choosing a kayak can seem overwhelming, but it doesn't need to be.
 And it's hard to make a wrong decision.
 The best way to narrow down your options is to identify how and where you'll be using your kayak.

 Your first and biggest decision is whether to go for a sit-on-top or a sit-inside kayak.
-And there pros and cons to both.
+And there are pros and cons to both.

 Sit-on-tops are the most user-friendly.
 They're very stable, easy to get in and out of and there is no feeling of confinement on them.
 They're also self-bailing, which means they have small holes (called "scupper holes") that allow the water to drain right through them.
 Another big thing about sit-on-tops is that you can slip on and off them as you please.
 All these features make the sit-on-top kayak a great choice for nervous paddlers, for warm environments and for paddling with kids who love to swim.